 Experience total peace, isolation and wide open spaces of Nullarbor National Park and Regional Reserve.

 Experience Australia's seafood frontier

-You'll be hard-pressed to find a better bounty of seafood than from the waters off the Eyre Peninsula - home to bluefin tuna, oysters, abalone, King George whiting, prawns, southern rock lobster and blue swimmer crabs.
+You'll be hard-pressed to find a better bounty of seafood than from the waters off the Eyre Peninsula - home to oysters, abalone, King George whiting, prawns, southern rock lobster and blue swimmer crabs.
 Paired with wines sourced from the region's three vineyards, your tastebuds will never be the same again.

 See, taste and buy seafood straight from the suppliers on Eyre Peninsula's Seafood Trail, or cast a line off a boat or jetty and catch your own dinner.
 Set up a camp fire, season with a squeeze of lemon and enjoy.

 Try new things.
 Make new memories.

 There are plenty of events on in South Australia.
 Here are some ideas to get you started.